-Get an up-close and very personal experience with New Zealand’s own Grand Canyon.
+Get an up-close and very personal experience with New Zealand’s very own Grand Canyon.

 The summit of this historical mountain provides amazing 360-degree views, and on clear days you can see the east and west coastlines, Whakaari/White Island to the east, Mt Putauaki/Edgecumbe, Mt Ruapehu, and several of the lakes within this volcanic valley.

-Mt Tarawera is on private land and access is restricted, so going up with a tour operator means you won’t have to slog up its entire 1,111 metres.
-There are two ways to get to the crater’s edge: via helicopter from the Rotorua Lakefront with Volcanic Air, or via 4WD with Kaitiaki Adventures Aotearoa.
+As mentioned, there are two ways to get to the crater’s edge: via helicopter from the Rotorua Lakefront with Volcanic Air, or via 4WD with Kaitiaki Adventures.
 If you choose the latter option, Kaitiaki guides will take you for an experience like none other as you walk along the mountain and finish the tour with a fun scree run down into the heart of the volcanic crater.

-Speaking of craters and amazing views, Rainbow Mountain is another one for the must-do list.
+Speaking of craters and amazing views, Mount Kakaramea is another one for the must-do list.
 Access to the summit, which is 743 meters above sea level, is free and available by foot or mountain bike.